evanwills/single-value-input/src/components/shared-components/WholeInputField/README_whole-input-field.md

 ---
 ## Events

-The only event that SingleValueInput deliberately emits is `change` to indicate that there is a valid input that the user has entered/selected.
+The only event that WholeInputField deliberately emits is `change` to indicate that there is a valid input that the user has entered/selected.

-`SingleValueInput` will re-emit all other standard DOM events an `<INPUT>`, `<SELECT>` or `<TEXTAREA>` field emits along with the Event object that was initially emitted by the original element.
+`WholeInputField` will re-emit all other standard DOM events an `<INPUT>`, `<SELECT>` or `<TEXTAREA>` field emits along with the Event object that was initially emitted by the original element.
 This is so the client code can watch for any events it is interested